 Please be aware that you will only be contacted if you have been shortlisted for a property.
 You will not be contacted if you have been unsuccessful.
-If you do not hear back from Midland Heart you should continue with the bidding process.
+If you do not hear back from us you should continue with the bidding process.

 What is my Priority number on a viewing?

-You will be told by what viewing priority you are over the phone, by text or letter.
-This will also be confirmed when you attend a viewing and offers of a tenancy are made in order of priority of customers who attend the appointment.
+We will tel you your viewing priority either by telephone call, text or letter.
+This will also be confirmed when you attend a viewing and any offer of a tenancy is made in order of priority of customers who attend the appointment.